Table of Contents:

 You may have heard that eating bread is all right as long as it’s whole-wheat bread.
 While white bread (made from wheat flour) and whole-wheat bread provide a similar number of calories, whole-wheat bread has a lower glycemic index and insulin index, and so its consumption results in a lower insulin release.
 For that reason, and because of its higher fiber and micronutrient content, whole-wheat bread is claimed to be healthier than white bread.

 What the media frequently fails to mention is that the actual differences between white bread and whole-wheat bread are relatively small.
 Yes, whole-wheat bread has a higher fiber content — but this content pales compared to that of many fruits and vegetables.
 You most definitely don’t have to eat whole-wheat products to get enough fiber in your diet!
 And yes, white bread does lose more micronutrients during processing — but those micronutrients are often reintroduced later (the bread is then called “enriched”).

-Depending on the production method, liquid HFCS has a fructose content of 42–55%.
+The reality is that there isn’t always more fructose in HFCS than in sugar.
+Liquid HFCS has a fructose content of 42–55%.
 Sucrose, also known as table sugar, is 50% fructose.
 The difference (−8% to +5%) is too slight to matter.

 The Truth: With regard notably to vitamins, foods are not always superior to supplements.